 2. Can a foreign entrepreneur apply for financial support?

 Yes, if it is located in another Member State of the European Union or the European Free Trade Association (EFTA) and has a branch in Poland and this branch is the producer of the work to be reimbursed.
 The Polish branch of a foreign company must also meet the conditions regarding the relevant achievements, the prior conclusion of the contract and the requirements set out in the public aid regulations, which are described in point 1 above.

 3. Can a Polish entrepreneur provide a service for audiovisual production for another Polish entrepreneur?

 No, financial support for a company providing a service for audiovisual production can only be granted if the producer of the audiovisual work or any of the co-producers is not based in Poland.

-4. Is it possible to apply for financial support from an entrepreneur who has so far only realized commercials?
+4. Is it possible to apply for financial support from an entrepreneur who has so far produced only commercials?

-The act requires that the entrepreneur applying for financial support should have at least one completed feature fiction, documentary or animated film or fiction, documentary or animated series as producer, co-producer or service provider for audiovisual production or employ a person responsible for production with adequate experience.
+The act requires that the entrepreneur applying for financial support should have at least one completed and publicly presented feature film, documentary film, animated film or series, documentary series or animated series as producer, co-producer or service provider for audiovisual production or employ a person responsible for production with adequate experience.